Northern Kentucky Scholar House

 Paving The Way To A Brighter Future

-Northern Kentucky Scholar house is part of a comprehensive statewide, two-generational self-sufficiency program for single parent families.
-The program strives to support single parents enrolled in post-secondary education on their journey to self sufficiency.
+Northern Kentucky Scholar house is part of a comprehensive statewide, two-generation self-sufficiency program for single-parent families.
+The program strives to support single parents enrolled in post-secondary education on their journey to self-sufficiency.
 By providing access to affordable housing, quality child care, and support services, NKY Scholar House eliminates many of the barriers single parents face in reaching their academic and financial dreams.
-NKY Scholar House uses a unique two generation approach providing services to both the parent and their children.
+NKY Scholar House uses a unique two-generation approach providing services to both the parent and their children.
 NKY Scholar House readies individuals to enter the workforce while simultaneously setting children up for success in school.
-Research shows this holistic approach works to promote self sufficiency across generations.
+Research shows this holistic approach works to promote self-sufficiency across generations.

 Northern Kentucky Scholar House, a partnership with Neighborhood Foundations, is located at the corner of Sixth Street & Patterson Street in Newport, KY.
-The site houses 42-two bedroom and six-three bedroom apartments and a high quality child development center, Early Scholars Child Development Center on the same campus.
+The site houses 42 two-bedroom and 6 three-bedroom apartments and a high-quality child development center, Early Scholars Child Development Center on the same campus.

 While single parents are enrolled in Northern Kentucky Scholar House and attending school, supports are offered in: